 There are approximately 180 concrete batch plants (CBP's) in the Houston area - twice as many as Dallas and the most of any area in Texas.
 A concrete batch plant is a facility that produces concrete.
 These facilities mix cement, sand, and water to make concrete and load it into trucks for delivery.
 If not properly controlled, these operations can expose residents to large amounts of particulate matter (fine dust).
-Particulate matter is a dangerous and widespread air pollutant that is associated with causing cardiovascular and respiratory harm, cancer, and premature death.16 Particulate matter produced during concrete batch plant operations may contain crystalline silica and metals.17 The City of Houston conducted inspections and investigations at concrete batch plants that identified violations of air quality and nuisance standards including but not limited to, the lack of use of adequate dust controls and visible emissions leaving property lines among the most frequent.
+Particulate matter is a dangerous and widespread air pollutant that is associated with causing cardiovascular and respiratory harm, cancer, and premature death.15 Particulate matter produced during concrete batch plant operations at concrete batch plants that identified violations of air quality and nuisance standards including but not limited to, the lack of use of adequate dust controls and visible emissions leaving property lines among the most frequent.
 Given the increasing number of concrete batch plants in our region, efforts should be made to collaborate with the cement industry to ensure best practices are implemented to protect the public health of communities.